Causality violations in realistic simulations of heavy-ion collisions

-These plots demonstrate some qualitative features that are likely due to different choices in the transport coefficients in the MUSIC and VISHNU frameworks.
-For instance, VISHNU appears to switch the regions at the edge from acausal to causal first and work its way inwards (with a small region of indeterminable cells at the center at late times).
-In contrast, MUSIC has acausal and indeterminate regions at the edges throughout the expansion but appears to have more causal regions at the center.
-This may be due to the significantly larger bulk viscosity currently used in the MUSIC framework \cite{Schenke:2020mbo, Gale:2020xlg} or to the smoother initial condition from TRENTO.
+These plots demonstrate some qualitative features that are likely due to different choices in the transport coefficients in the two frameworks.
+For instance, the TFV framework appears to switch the regions at the edge from acausal to causal first and work its way inwards (with a small region of indeterminable cells at the center at late times).
+In contrast, the IKM scenarios have acausal and indeterminate regions at the edges throughout the expansion but appears to have more causal regions at the center.
+This may be due to the larger bulk viscosity used in the IKM framework \cite{Schenke:2020mbo, Gale:2020xlg} or to the smoother initial conditions from T$_{\rm R}$ENTo.

-In Fig.~\ref{Fig3} we show the time evolution of the fraction of fluid cells (with $e \geq e_{FO}$) in each category identified by the causality analysis, plotted as a function of the rescaled time $\Delta \tau \equiv \tau - \tau_{\mathrm{hydro}}$ (where $\tau_{\mathrm{hydro}}$ is the time at which hydrodynamics begins).
-For the earliest stages of each scenario considered, up to 75\% of the fluid cells violated causality.
+In Fig.~\ref{Fig2} we show the time evolution of the fraction of fluid cells (with $\varepsilon \geq \varepsilon_{FO}$), plotted as a function of the rescaled time $\Delta \tau \equiv \tau - \tau_{\mathrm{hydro}}$ (where $\tau_{\mathrm{hydro}}$ is the time at which hydrodynamics begins).
 During roughly the first 20\% of the evolution most of the system's fluid cells are either acausal (red) or indeterminate (purple/green).
 All simulations considered do eventually converge to a regime where the hydrodynamic evolution is completely causal everywhere.
-These observations hold quite generally for the different events, centralities, and collision systems that we have considered so far.
-Our results appear to be consistent with similar conclusions drawn in a recent work \cite{Cheng:2021tnq}, which has also addressed the issue of causality in nuclear collisions.
-Although we find that the fraction of causality-violating cells at a given time can include up to $\sim 75\%$ of the system, we note that the acausal cells account for only about $\sim 1-2\%$ of the total number of cells in the simulation throughout the evolution of the system (because the acausal cells turn causal at larger times), which appears to be consistent with Ref.\ \cite{Cheng:2021tnq}.
+These observations hold quite generally for the different events, centralities, and collision systems we considered.
+Our results appear to be consistent with those from a recent work \cite{Cheng:2021tnq}, which has also studied causality in AA collisions.
+However, we find that the fraction of causality-violating cells at a given time can include up to $75\%$ of the system \footnote{We note that the acausal cells account for only about $1-2\%$ of the total number of cells in the simulation throughout the evolution of the system (because the acausal cells turn causal at larger times), which is consistent with \cite{Cheng:2021tnq}.}.

-We have focused primarily on the hydrodynamic phase and have not yet explored the consequences of causality violations for experimental observables such as anisotropic flow or the HBT radii \cite{Adamova:2017opl, Acharya:2018lmh}.
-In lieu of these standard probes of the nuclear collisions' momentum-space and coordinate-space geometries, we consider instead the momentum anisotropy $\epsilon_{2,p}$ and the spatial eccentricity $\epsilon_{2,x}$, which we define by